-In the joint industry project “New methods for mapping and monitoring of seabed habitats” in the Petromaks 2 Program, we are developing the Underwater Hyperspectral Imager (UHI) to be a viable tool for environmental mapping and monitoring.
-The project is financed by the Research Council of Norway and seven industry partners.
-Akvaplan-niva is our research partner.
-The project started in 2014 and has a duration of 3 years.
+In the joint industry project “New methods for mapping and monitoring of seabed habitats” in the Petromaks 2 Program, we have been developing the Underwater Hyperspectral Imager (UHI) to be a viable tool for environmental mapping and monitoring.
+The project was financed by the Research Council of Norway and seven industry partners.
+Akvaplan-niva were our research partner.
+The project started in 2014 and had a main project duration of 3 years.
 In 2017, publications from the project is prepared.